Welcome to The Law Offices of Last Name, Last Name, and Last Name.

 So if we accept that your firm name might not be the catchiest corporate brand in all the world, what can you do to set yourself apart and make an immediate impression on the public?

-Welcome to the artsy, nerdy, and not altogether lawyerly world of law firm logos.
+Welcome to the artsy, nerdy, and not altogether lawyerly world of logos for attorneys.

 Yes, even the planet’s longest list of last names can be made appealing — and even exciting — when you have an exquisite graphic designer on your side.
 Effective branding can make all the difference for a legal practice struggling to compete in an ever-crowded market.
 But there’s some science to this craft, and today, we’re going to share a few guidelines for getting the best law firm logo you can find.